-There are scores of avid bloggers in every genre, out there reviewing thousands of books and interviewing hundreds of authors every year.
-They do this for pleasure, and are a very diverse crowd: some are book people in their day jobs, some are stay-at-home moms and dads, some are students.
+There are scores of avid bloggers in every genre out there, reviewing thousands of books and interviewing hundreds of authors every year.
+All the more reason why books are one of the best dropshipping niches which might in turn make blogging about books profitable too.
+Bloggers do this for pleasure and are a very diverse crowd: some are book people in their day jobs, some are stay-at-home moms and dads, some are students.

 The book blogs, with names like Fantasy Cafe, and Write Meg, have become increasingly influential.
 They collectively build markets that can reach millions of potential readers and can turn books into bestsellers.
 As serious and discerning critics and social networkers, these book lovers have formed regional and national organizations and established huge databases, including this searchable list of more than 1,400 bloggers.

 “We think book bloggers are the absolute best way to get your book to exactly the right people who are interested in your topic, whatever it is,” says Samantha Rubenstein, a publicist at John Wiley & Sons.
 “Reaching out to specific book bloggers is a large and important part of a book’s publicity and increasing by leaps and bounds every six months.”